google/flogger/best_practice.md

 ## Use LogSite to implement non-trivial logging helper methods {#log-site}

-While it is generally unnecessary and bad practice to implement lots of logging helper methods, one legitimate use-case (which has lead to people wanting to split the logging API out) is the desire to implement project specific logging behaviour.
+While it is generally unnecessary and bad practice to implement lots of logging helper methods, one legitimate use-case (which has led to people wanting to split the logging API out) is the desire to implement project specific logging behaviour.
 The naïve way to write such a method might be: